Pmacdon15/nextphisher/README.md

 4 QR Codes for Service Links:
 - QR codes are provided, linking to each service in the Admin Dashboard.

-## Coming Soon

-1 Linked Decoy Site After Phishing Input:
-- Redirect users to the decoy site after phishing input to create a seamless experience.
-- Enhancement: Design the decoy site to be engaging and authentic.

-2 User Redirection Abilities:
+5 User Redirection Abilities:
 - Allow users to be redirected to different sites while on the decoy site and subsequently on the phishing sites.

-3 Alerts for Phishing Websites:
+6 Alerts for Phishing Websites:
 - Enable sending alerts to the phishing websites themselves.
 - Enhancement: Ensure that the alerts align with the decoy site’s design.

-4 Connected User Redirection:
-- Provide the ability to redirect connected users to different sites.

 # Cloning
 1. Clone repository(git ssh method) run this command: